xenia-e/Mapping_Earthquakes/README.md

 # Overview of the project

-Create earthquake data map in relation to the tectonic plates’ location on the Earth, and all the earthquakes with a magnitude greater than 4.5 on the map.
+Create an earthquake data map with the tectonic plates’ location on the Earth.
+Show all the earthquakes with a magnitude greater than 4.5 on the map.

  ## Methods
 - **Leaflet** open-source JavaScript library for mobile-friendly interactive maps
 - **mapbox** live location platform
 - **D3** JavaScript library